 Include sample shipment inventory (RD[11]).
-Email shipping inventory to external lab contact and copy the NEON CLA contact.
+Ensure that the auto-generated email with the shipping inventory is sent to the external lab contact and copy is sent to the NEON CLA contact.

 E.7 Laboratory Contact Information and Shipping/Receipt Days